arjunr50/Library-App---2nd-Version/README.md

 This repository contains the files of Library app

 ## Features
-+ SIGN UO and LOGIN validation
++ SIGN UP and LOGIN validation
 + ADD BOOKS
 + ADD AUTHORS
 + EDIT BOOKS